MLZ is a cooperation between:

 TRISP TRISP

-TRISP also incorporates the Larmor diffraction (LD) technique, which allows to measure lattice spacings with a relative resolution Δd/d = 1.5·10-6, i.e. one to two orders of magnitude better than conventional neutron or X-ray diffraction.
-Absolute d-values can be determined by calibrating the instrument against an Si standard.
-The main applications of LD include thermal expansion under pressure and low or high temperature, and distributions of lattice constants (second order stresses).
-LD thus is unique in a parameter region, where standard methods such as dilatometry fail.
+TRISP also incorporates the Larmor diffraction (LD) technique, which allows the measurement of lattice spacings with a relative resolution Δd/d = 1.5 × 10-6, i.e. one to two orders of magnitude better than conventional neutron or X-ray diffraction.
+Absolute d-values can be determined by calibrating the instrument against a Si standard.
+The main applications of LD include thermal expansion under pressure and low or high temperature, and distributions of lattice constants (second-order stresses).
+LD, thus, is unique in a parameter region where standard methods such as dilatometry fail.

-• Larmor diffraction is used to determine thermal expansion and second order stresses under pressure and at low or high temperature
+• Larmor diffraction is used to determine thermal expansion and second-order stresses under pressure and at low or high temperature (fig. 4, see gallery)

 Primary beam